Factorio – Visualizing construction material dependencies

 As a developer, I'd never thought I'd like to solve for getting off the planet, fighting monsters, building trains and tracks while trying not to pollute too much.

-• Iulioh a day ago
+• Iulioh 9 months ago

 The last part is a truly unrealistic

-• rollcat a day ago
+• rollcat 9 months ago

 If you find pollution is not a challenge, try a deathworld run.
 If you can already beat a normal deathworld - turn down trees/moisture, turn up pollution diffusion ratio; then you can add rampant, armored biters, bob's enemies, etc. I recommend the infinite ore patches mod as well, you will be defending the starter patch for a veeery long time.